 Products and the homomorphism lemma

-We need to treat the case of products and the homomorphism lemma simultaneously.
+We are now ready to show that the semantics is a homomorphism.
+We need to treat the case of products and the homomorphism lemma simultaneously, since they depend on each other.

 mutual